calliope-project/calliope/doc/user/develop.rst

 If you're happy with your commit(s) then it is time to 'push' everything online using the command `git push`.
 If you're working with someone else on a branch and they have made changes, you can bring them into your local repository using the command `git pull`.

 Now it is time to request that these changes are added into the main Calliope project repository!
-You can do this by starting a `pull request <https://help.github.com/articles/about-pull-requests/>`.
-One of the core Calliope team will review the pull request and either accept it or request some changes before it's added.
-You can make those changes on your local branch, commit them, and push them online and your pull request will update automatically with those changes.
+You can do this by starting a `pull request <https://help.github.com/articles/about-pull-requests/>`_.
+One of the core Calliope team will review the pull request and either accept it or request some changes before it's merged into the main Calliope repository.
+If any changes are requested, you can make those changes on your local branch, commit them, and push them online -- your pull request will update automatically with those changes.

 Once a pull request has been accepted, you can return your fork back to its master branch and `sync it <https://help.github.com/articles/syncing-a-fork/>`_ with the updated Calliope project master::